gpt-cmdr/ras-commander/README.md

 1. **ChatGPT Assistant: [RAS Commander Library Assistant](https://chatgpt.com/g/g-TZRPR3oAO-ras-commander-library-assistant)**: A specialized GPT model trained on the ras-commander codebase, available for answering queries and providing code suggestions.

-2. **Knowledge Base Summaries**: Up-to-date compilations of the documentation and codebase for use with large language models like Claude or GPT-4.
+2. **[Purpose-Built Knowledge Base Summaries](https://github.com/billk-FM/ras-commander/tree/main/ai_tools/assistant_knowledge_bases)**: Up-to-date compilations of the documentation and codebase for use with large language models like Claude or GPT-4.
 Look in 'ai_tools/assistant_knowledge_bases/' in the repo.

-3. **Cursor IDE Integration**: Custom rules for the Cursor IDE to provide context-aware suggestions and documentation.
+3. **[Cursor IDE Integration](https://github.com/billk-FM/ras-commander/blob/main/.cursorrules)**: Custom rules for the Cursor IDE to provide context-aware suggestions and documentation.
 Just open the repository folder in Cursor.
+You can create your own folders "/workspace/, "/projects/", or "my_projects/" as these are already in the .gitignore, and place your custom scripts there for your projects.
+This will allow easy referencing of the ras-commander documents and individual repo files, the automatic loading of the .cursorrules file.
+Alternatvely, download the github repo into your projects folder to easily load documents and use cursor rules files.

-4. **AI Assistant Notebook**: A notebook for dynamic code summarization and API interaction (bring your own API Key)
+4. **[AI Assistant Notebook](https://github.com/billk-FM/ras-commander/blob/main/ai_tools/rascommander_code_assistant.ipynb)**: A notebook for dynamic code summarization and API interaction (bring your own API Key).
+Currently, this only does a single-shot message on the Claude Sonnet 3.5 API, which can be up to 50 cents per request.
+Future revisions will include the ability to select which knowledge base file to include, a choice of SOTA models + multi turn conversations to build automation notebooks interactively.

 These tools aim to streamline development and provide intelligent assistance when modeling with, and working with and revising the ras-commander library.